Implementation of NSF CIF21 Software Vision

 - Education and Human Resources (EHR):

-- Projects at the Framework and Institute levels should be submitted to the SSI and S2I2 categories of SI2.
+- Projects at the Framework and Institute levels should be submitted to the SSI and S2I2 classes of SI2.

 - Engineering (ENG):